hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

   - -> The system has to be re-examined after as if it were new
   - Concern regarding the competence of the experimenter or theoretician: inter-subjectively testable experiments are either to be accepted, or to be rejected in the light of counter-experiments

 ##### Logical investigation of falsifiability
-- Logical characterization of falsifiable systems def
+- Logical characterization of falsifiable systems def: logical relations holding between the theory and the class of basic stms
-- System of basic stms def
+- System of basic stms def: all self-consistent singular stms of a certain logical form: all conceivable singular stms of fact
 - -> Contain many stms which are mutually incompatible
 - As opposed to metaphysical theory, empirical theory should allow us to deduce more emp singular stms than we can deduce from the initial conditions alone